-Modern Slavery Statement for financial year ending 31 March 2024
+Modern Slavery Statement for financial year ending 31 March 2025

 This statement is made in accordance with the Modern Slavery Act 2015 (the “Act”) and describes the steps taken to mitigate the risk of slavery and human trafficking (together, herein, referred to as Modern Slavery) taking place in our business and supply chains.

 This statement is made on behalf of Macfarlanes LLP and its affiliated entities.
-References to “us”, “our”, “we” or the “firm” are references to each of these entities.
+References to "us", "our", "we" or the "Firm" are references to each of these entities.

 Our business

-Macfarlanes LLP is an English law firm, which is authorised and regulated by the Solicitors Regulation Authority (the SRA) (SRA number: 486980).
+Macfarlanes LLP is an English law firm, which is authorised and regulated by the Solicitors Regulation Authority (“the SRA”) (SRA number: 486980).

+The Firm operates as a limited liability partnership and provides a broad range of legal services to UK and international clients across various sectors and jurisdictions.
+We have 97 partners who are supported by just over 800 employees.
 We primarily operate out of offices based in London, with a small presence in Brussels that largely focuses on EU law advice.

-Our Managing Partner is responsible for the day-to-day management of the firm and is supported by the firm’s Chief Operating Officer.
-Our Senior Partner chairs the firm’s Board (known as the Policy Committee) which oversees the strategic direction and governance of the Firm.
+Our Managing Partner is responsible for the day-to-day management of the Firm and is supported by the Firm’s Chief Operating Officer.
+Our Senior Partner chairs the Firm’s Board (known as the Policy Committee) which oversees the strategic direction and governance of the Firm.

 Risk assessment